Chhattisgarh State Information Commission -

 Chhattisgarh State Information Commission was constituted as per the provisions under Right to Information Act, 2005 vide notification no. F-7-16/2005/1/6 of the General Administration Department, Government of Chhattisgarh.

 Mr. A.K.
-Vijayvargiya served as the first Chief Information Commissioner of the Chhattisgarh Information Commission since 07th November, 2005.
-Thereafter, after successfully completing his tenure, he retired on 06th November 2010.
+Vijayvargiya served as the first Chief Information Commissioner of the Chhattisgarh State Information Commission from 07.11.2005 to 06.11.2010.
+Mr. Serjius Minj served as the second Chief Information Commissioner of the C.G.
+S.I.C. since 01st April, 2011.
+Thereafter, after successfully completing his tenure, he retired on 15th March, 2016.

-Mr. Serjius Minj joined the Chhattisgarh Information Commission since 01st April, 2011 soon after taking Oath to the office.
-In the beginning, the Commission served as a single member entity.
-Later, Mr. Jawahar Shrivastava joined the Commission from 25th September 2013 and Mr. A. K. Singh joined the Commission from 05th August 2014 respectively.
-Currently, the Chhattisgarh Information Commission is a three-member body.
+Mr. Jawahar Shrivastava joined the Commission from 25th September,2013, Mr. A. K. Singh joined the Commission from 05th August,2014 and Mr. Mohan Rao Pawar joined the Commission from 29th October,2015 respectively.
+Currently, the Chhattisgarh Information Commission is a four-member body.

 Video Conferencing facility is also available at the Chhattisgarh Information Commission.
 This facilitates hearing of cases by the Chief Information Commissioner and the State Information Commissioner through video conferencing at the Commission Office itself.

 During the year 2013-14, the Chief Information Commissioner and the State Information Commissioners made meaningful contributions in the District level meetings and Conferences.
 Mr. Onkar Singh, Secretary, Chhattisgarh Information Commission participated in various District level training programmes and seminars.

 Five Master trainers from each District have been given training during three-day training programme organized at State Administrative Academy.
 Review is done at Block level during meeting with the Public Information officers.
 Initiatives have been taken up for dissemination and publicity of the Act at the District and State levels.